 (F) includes procedures for notifying the local EMC regarding an evacuation of the facility, if required by the local EMC guidelines;

-(G) includes procedures for notifying DADS by telephone, at 1-800-458-9858, within 24 hours after an evacuation that clients have been evacuated;
+(G) includes procedures for notifying HHSC by telephone, at 1-800-458-9858, within 24 hours after an evacuation that clients have been evacuated;

-(H) includes procedures for notifying DADS Regulatory Services regional office for the area in which the facility is located, by telephone, as soon as safely possible after a decision to evacuate is made; and
+(H) includes procedures for notifying HHSC Regulatory Services regional office for the area in which the facility is located, by telephone, as soon as safely possible after a decision to evacuate is made; and

-(I) includes procedures for notifying DADS regional office for the area in which the facility is located, by telephone, that clients have returned to the facility after an evacuation, within 48 hours after their return.
+(I) includes procedures for notifying HHSC regional office for the area in which the facility is located, by telephone, that clients have returned to the facility after an evacuation, within 48 hours after their return.

 (6) Transportation.
 A facility's plan must contain a section for transportation that: